Southern and Southeast

 Q: Can I see my own doctor for a work-related injury?

 Under Idaho law, you are required to see a doctor approved by your employer unless you obtain alternate approval or file a successful petition for approval with the Idaho Industrial Commission.
-If you see your own doctor without approval, your employer may be within its rights to deny coverage for your injury-related losses and expenses.
+If you see your own doctor without approval, your employer may be within its rights to deny payment to your doctor.

 Q: What types of job-related accidents are covered by workers' comp in Idaho?